-Option B solves all three problems mentioned above for Option A, and introduces one smaller problem: that if the user wants to have a lithium battery for backup, they will need to open the machine (or get a technician to do so) and clip a 2032 20mm diameter, 3.2mm thick, lithium coin-cell battery into a battery holder.
-The Material Safety Data Sheet (MSDS 2.001.005) at varta-microbattery.com states that the 2032 contains 0.07 grams of metallic lithium.
+This system provides a clip-in battery holder for a 2032 20mm diameter, 3.2mm thick, non-rechargeable lithium coin-cell battery into a battery holder.
+The Material Safety Data Sheet (MSDS 2.001.005) at varta-microbattery.com state that the 2032 contains 0.07 grams of metallic lithium.